 Kierkegaard’s rhetorical play with the inverse Christian dialectic was designed not to make the word of God easier to assimilate, but to establish more clearly the absolute distance that separates human beings from God.
 This was in order to emphasize that human beings are absolutely reliant on God’s grace for salvation.
 While most commentators regard Kierkegaard’s view to be that sin is what separates human beings absolutely from God, thereby lending weight to the view that Kierkegaard endorses a particularly dour version of Christianity, a more defensible interpretation is that it is the transcendent God’s capacity to forgive the unforgivable that marks the absolute difference.
 Our struggle to accept divine forgiveness can become mired in despair, including the second-order despair over the impossibility of forgiveness of our sins and the demonic despair of defiance in which we refuse to accept forgiveness.
 On the other hand, faith in divine forgiveness can manifest in joy, at the realization that for God anything is possible, including our “rebirth” as spiritual selves with “eternal validity”.

-Kierkegaard presents his pseudonymous authorship as a dialectical progression of existential stages.
+Kierkegaard presents his “first” pseudonymous authorship (Either-Or to Concluding Unscientific Postscript) as a dialectical progression of existential stages.
 The first is the aesthetic, which gives way to the ethical, which gives way to the religious.
 The aesthetic stage of existence is characterized by the following: immersion in sensuous experience; valorization of possibility over actuality; egotism; fragmentation of the subject of experience; nihilistic wielding of irony and scepticism; and flight from boredom.

-The figure of the aesthete in the first volume of Either-Or is an ironic portrayal of German romanticism, but it also draws on medieval characters as diverse as Don Juan, Ahasverus (the wandering Jew), and Faust.
-It finds its most sophisticated form in the author of “The Seducer's Diary”, the final section of Either-Or.
+The figure of the aesthete in Either-Or (Part One) is an ironic portrayal of German romanticism, but it also draws on medieval characters as diverse as Don Juan, Ahasuerus, and Faust.
+It finds its most sophisticated form in the author of “The Seducer’s Diary”, the final section of Either-Or (Part One).
 Johannes the seducer is a reflective aesthete, who gains sensuous delight not so much from the act of seduction but from engineering the possibility of seduction.
 His real aim is the manipulation of people and situations in ways which generate interesting reflections in his own voyeuristic mind.
 The aesthetic perspective transforms quotidian dullness into a richly poetic world by whatever means it can.
-Sometimes the reflective aesthete will inject interest into a book by reading only the last third, or into a conversation by provoking a bore into an apoplectic fit so that he can see a bead of sweat form between the bore's eyes and run down his nose.
+Sometimes the reflective aesthete will inject interest into a book by reading only the last third, or into a conversation by provoking a bore into an apoplectic fit so that he can see a bead of sweat form between the bore’s eyes and run down his nose.
 That is, the aesthete uses artifice, arbitrariness, irony, and wilful imagination to recreate the world in his own image.
 The prime motivation for the aesthete is the transformation of the boring into the interesting.

 This type of aestheticism is criticized from the point of view of ethics.
 It is seen to be emptily self-serving and escapist.
 It is a despairing means of avoiding commitment and responsibility.
 It fails to acknowledge one’s social debt and communal existence.
 And it is self-deceiving insofar as it substitutes fantasies for actual states of affairs.